tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/ajo-and-campaign.md

 ---
-title: Journey Optimizer - 3rd Party Messaging Blueprint
+title: Journey Optimizer with Adobe Campaign Blueprint
 description: Demonstrates how Adobe Journey Optimizer can be used with Adobe Campaign to natively send messages by utilizing the real-time messaging server in Campaign
 solution: Experience Platform, Journey Optimizer, Campaign v8, Campaign Classic v7, Campaign Standard
 hidefromtoc: yes